-Staff must have access to the protective clothing, materials and equipment they need.
+Establishments are expected to give staff access to the protective clothing, materials and equipment they need.

 Classification of the level of shortfall

 Where the HTA determines that a licensing standard is not met, the improvements required will be stated and the level of the shortfall will be classified as 'Critical', 'Major' or 'Minor'.
 Where the HTA is not presented with evidence that an establishment meets the requirements of an expected standard, it works on the premise that a lack of evidence indicates a shortfall.